 Athlete Development Matrix

-The Athlete Development Matrix (ADM) is CCC’s new athlete development model.
+The Athlete Development Matrix (ADM) is Nordiq Canada’s athlete development model.
 It provides specific guidance on how to develop each performance factor at every stage of development, corresponding benchmarks and recommendations for a large number of additional considerations and factors affecting performance.
-CCC’s competition model is also integrated to the Matrix for parents, coaches and club program directors to have a full picture of all the factors to consider when developing athletes.
+Nordiq Canada’s competition model is also integrated to the Matrix for parents, coaches and club program directors to have a full picture of all the factors to consider when developing athletes.